FAQ

 The NYC Community Energy Co-op (CEC) is one of Co-op Power’s regional energy cooperatives.
 Co-op Power, the developer and financier for Community Project, is a decentralized network of energy co-ops in the Northeast, where members come together to create a more sustainable and just energy future by pooling capital, purchasing power, and voting power to own and control energy resources.
 Other Co-op Power energy co-ops are present in Massachusetts, Vermont, and New Hampshire.

 The NYC Community Energy Co-op (CEC) is made up of households, small businesses and organizations that pay energy bills in NYC—most are subscribers in community solar projects operated by the co-op and their community partners.
-For now, these projects include Community Power and Sunset Park Solar in Brooklyn.
+For now, these projects include Community Power.
 Membership in the cooperative grants a vote in future project decisions and NYC CEC initiatives funded by the cooperative.

 The members control and direct the activities of the Community Energy Cooperative depending on the projects, programs, products and services needed in the community.